Apple: Breeding

 Many apples grow readily from seeds.
-However, more than with most perennial fruits, apples must be propagated asexually to obtain the sweetness and other desirable characteristics of the parent.
-This is because seedling apples are an example of "extreme heterozygotes", in that rather than inheriting genes from their parents to create a new apple with parental characteristics, they are instead significantly different from their parents, perhaps to compete with the many pests.
+However, apples must be propagated asexually to obtain cuttings with the characteristics of the parent.
+This is because seedling apples do not "breed true", instead they are "extreme heterozygotes", i.e. rather than resembling their parents, seedlings are all different from each other and from their parents.
 Triploid cultivars have an additional reproductive barrier in that three sets of chromosomes cannot be divided evenly during meiosis, yielding unequal segregation of the chromosomes (aneuploids).
 Even in the case when a triploid plant can produce a seed (apples are an example), it occurs infrequently, and seedlings rarely survive.

-Because apples are not true breeders when planted as seeds, although cuttings can take root and breed true, and may live for a century, grafting is usually used.
+Because apples are not true breeders when planted as seeds, propagation usually involves grafting of cuttings.
 The rootstock used for the bottom of the graft can be selected to produce trees of a large variety of sizes, as well as changing the winter hardiness, insect and disease resistance, and soil preference of the resulting tree.
 Dwarf rootstocks can be used to produce very small trees (less than 10 ft high at maturity), which bear fruit many years earlier in their life cycle than full size trees, and are easier to harvest.

 Dwarf rootstocks for apple trees can be traced as far back as 300 BCE, to the area of Persia and Asia Minor.
 Alexander the Great sent samples of dwarf apple trees to Aristotle's Lyceum.
 Dwarf rootstocks became common by the 15th century and later went through several cycles of popularity and decline throughout the world.
-The majority of the rootstocks used today to control size in apples were developed in England in the early 1900s.
-The East Malling Research Station conducted extensive research into rootstocks, and today their rootstocks are given an "M" prefix to designate their origin.
+The majority of the rootstocks used to control size in apples were developed in England in the early 1900s.
+The East Malling Research Station conducted extensive research into rootstocks, and their rootstocks are given an "M" prefix to designate their origin.
 Rootstocks marked with an "MM" prefix are Malling-series cultivars later crossed with trees of 'Northern Spy' in Merton, England.

 Most new apple cultivars originate as seedlings, which either arise by chance or are bred by deliberately crossing cultivars with promising characteristics.
 The words "seedling", "pippin", and "kernel" in the name of an apple cultivar suggest that it originated as a seedling.
 Apples can also form bud sports (mutations on a single branch).
 Some bud sports turn out to be improved strains of the parent cultivar.
 Some differ sufficiently from the parent tree to be considered new cultivars.

-Since the 1930s, the Excelsior Experiment Station at the University of Minnesota has introduced a steady progression of important apples that are widely grown, both commercially and by local orchardists, throughout Minnesota and Wisconsin.
-Its most important contributions have included 'Haralson' (which is the most widely cultivated apple in Minnesota), 'Wealthy', 'Honeygold', and 'Honeycrisp'.